Lucrecia Martel: Personal life

 Martel has cited María Luisa Bemberg, Ingmar Bergman, and Pedro Almodóvar as influences.

 She was a member of the 2006 Cannes Film Festival Feature Films Jury, alongside Wong Kar-wai, Helena Bonham Carter, and Samuel L. Jackson.

 In February 2016, while editing Zama, Martel was diagnosed with uterine cancer.
 She stated that her illness caused a delay in the film's post-production but ultimately catalyzed its completion.
 In November 2017, IndieWire reported that she has been in remission since late 2016.

-Martel is openly lesbian.
+Martel is lesbian.
 She came out to her family before the 2001 premiere of La Ciénaga because she was worried about their reaction to the implicit homosexuality depicted in the film.
 Her mother responded well and said she had known it since Martel was seven years old.
 Martel is in a relationship with singer Julieta Laso, former lead vocalist of the Fernández Fierro Orchestra.

 As of June 2018, she lives in the Buenos Aires neighborhood of Villa Crespo.